7 ways to reduce your heating bills

 2 Turn the heat down

-In a well-insulated home, you will notice your boiler or heating system needing to fire up less often as the amount of residual heat in your home remains high.
+In a well-insulated home, your boiler or heating system will need to fire up less often as the residual heat in your home remains high.
 To this end, turning down the thermostat a degree or two makes perfect sense.

 3 Invest in a more efficient source of heating